 There are so many reasons why you should start on the path to credit repair.
-With a better credit report, you’ll save money on interest rates, pay lower security deposits, and you may be able to also find lower insurance rates, receive higher credit limits and stop debt collector harassment.
+With a better credit report and good credit score, you’ll save money on interest rates, pay lower security deposits, and you may be able to also find lower insurance rates, receive higher credit limits and stop debt collector harassment.

 Not only that, but you won’t have to cross your fingers the next time a lender pulls your credit before you make a big purchase like buying a new house or a new car.
 You’ll have the confidence you need knowing that your credit score is high enough to cover what you need.
 That kind of peace of mind is priceless!